mouldimus/notes/HTML_Concepts.md

 ## Cache
 [Jump Back](#contents)

-A cache (pronounced “cash”) is a collection of items stored somewhere for use at a later time.
+A cache (pronounced "cash") is a collection of items stored somewhere for use at a later time.
 For example, a weapons cache is a place where weapons are kept until they are needed.

 In computers, a cache is a set of computer memory where data can be stored for later use.
 One of the most common uses for a cache in computers relates to situations where there is a significant time delay in acquiring certain data.
 In order to provide a faster user experience, the computer will store the data in a cache after the first time that data is used in order to avoid having to read the data from a slower device or without having to dig around in the computer to find the information again.